20+ year of experience

 Common causes and contributing factors in car accident cases include the following:

 This is certainly not an exhaustive list of the ways that vehicle accidents occur in and around the Anaheim area.
-If you have any questions about whether or not you have a viable claim against another driver, please reach out to an attorney at Abuershaid Lee and Le, Trial Lawyers, APC for help with your case.
+If you have any questions about whether or not you have a viable claim against another driver, please reach out to an attorney at ALL Trial Lawyers for help with your case.
 We can fully investigate every aspect of what happened in order to determine fault.
 Often, we will discover that vehicle accidents have more than one contributing factor, and this can complicate the process of determining liability.

 Car accidents in Anaheim can cause a range of types of injuries.
 Thankfully, the vast majority of vehicle accident claims only result in property damage or relatively minor injuries.
 However, we do need to point out that even minor injuries can lead to major medical bills for Anaheim residents.
 In fact, just going to the hospital to get checked out to make sure there are no hidden injuries after a crash can lead to thousands of dollars worth of medical expenses.

 There are times, though, when vehicle accidents in this city lead to severe injuries for those involved.
-At Abuershaid Lee and Le, Trial Lawyers, APC, our attorneys have extensive experience helping clients who have sustained the following injuries:
+At ALL Trial Lawyers, our attorneys have extensive experience helping clients who have sustained the following injuries:

 These traumatic injuries can lead to extensive pain and suffering for victims, but they are not the only type of injury that our attorneys are concerned about.
 We also know that Anaheim vehicle accident victims can suffer from significant psychological and emotional injuries as a result of a crash.
 This can include prolonged feelings of stress, anxiety, fear, and depression.
 Vehicle accidents are also a leading cause of post-traumatic stress disorder (PTSD), and we recognize how these injuries can affect victims.